-COS 115b Cosmetology Concepts III
+COS 115B Cosmetology Concepts III, Part 2 2 0 0 2

-art 2

 This course covers more comprehensive cosmetology concepts.
 Topics include safety, product knowledge, salon management, salesmanship, skin care, electricity/light therapy, wigs, thermal hair styling, lash and brow tinting, superfluous hair removal, and other related topics.
 Upon completion, students should be able to safely and competently apply these cosmetology concepts in the salon setting.
 This is part two of a two-part course.